yashnikhare22/AIRBNB/README.md

 - `AIRBNB.ipynb`: Initial exploration and visualization ,Statistical hypothesis testing on several relationships and regression model to predict listing prices in the data

-## Scripts

-- `data_preprocessing.py`: Functions for cleaning, transforming, and encoding the data before modeling
-- `visualizations.py`: Functions for creating visualizations and plots used in the analysis

 ## Analysis